 - Keep a family calendar with important dates and activities clearly listed.

-- Check in during the day with your teen using social media, instant message, texting, or a quick phone call.
+- Have check-ins during the day with your teen using social media, instant messaging, texting, or a quick phone call.

-- Make time for one-on-one talks with your teen about anything that seems to be bothering him or her.
+- Make time for one-on-one talks with your teen about anything that seems to be bothering them.

-- Create a pledge between yourself and your children that promises they will not drink alcohol and use drugs.
+- Create a pledge between yourself and your children that promises they will not drink alcohol or use drugs.

-It goes without saying that parents should show teens good behavior by their own actions.
+It goes without saying that parents should model good behavior for their children with their own actions.
 This means that parents have to know that their teenage son or daughter will be watching how they behave when others are around at a party where alcohol is served or at a restaurant when the parents order wine or cocktails and then get in the car and drive.

 Beyond not drinking and using drugs, unless the medication is prescribed for you by a doctor and taken only by you for the purposes prescribed, you also need to convey that drinking and drug use does not solve problems.
 Instead, it creates and exacerbates problems.

-The old way of thinking was that parents could help ensure their teens learned about responsible drinking by making sure the teens drank at home under parental supervision.
-Today, however, research has shown that this is a false and dangerous strategy.
+The old way of thinking was that parents could help ensure their teens learned about responsible drinking by making sure they drank at home under parental supervision.
+However, research has shown that this is a false and dangerous strategy.
 It only shows teens that drinking and drug use is permissible, not that it is dangerous.
 Keep in mind that teens do not have a fully developed brain until they are in their 20s.
-Their ability to make sound decisions isn’t where it needs to be yet and they can and do engage in crazy and destructive behavior when under the influence of alcohol and drugs.
+Their ability to make sound decisions isn’t where it needs to be yet, and they can and do engage in crazy and destructive behavior when under the influence of alcohol and drugs.